Terms

 The legal small print, in plain English.

-If something Workshop does (or doesn’t do) ends up costing you money, our liability is capped at the amount you’ve paid us in the previous twelve months.
-If you’re on the free tier, that figure is zero.
+If something duetpad does (or doesn’t do) ends up costing you money, our liability is capped at the amount you’ve paid us in the previous twelve months.
+If you haven’t paid us anything yet (for example during your free trial), that figure is zero.
 We’re not on the hook for indirect or consequential losses — lost revenue, lost contracts, lost weekends — even if we should have seen them coming.

 Nothing in these terms tries to cut out rights you have under your local consumer protection law.
 UK and EU consumers especially: your statutory rights stand whatever this page says.